 6. Membership Communication System (MCS) Database

 When you become a member of the WI, your local representative provides us with your personal information and it is stored on the MCS database which we are responsible for.
-The MCS database is our internal database of all WI members and is only accessible to your WIs MCS Rep and Federation and NFWI staff, who will use the information to administer your WI membership (for example to send you copies of WI Life, or if you have provided your email address to authenticate your WI membership allowing you to access My WI and WI Training).
+The MCS database is our internal database of all WI members and Supporters and is only accessible to your WIs MCS Rep and Federation and NFWI staff, who will use the information to administer your WI membership (for example to send you copies of WI Life, or if you have provided your email address to authenticate your WI membership allowing you to access My WI and WI Training).
 If you are an officer, a committee member or have another role within the WI we also use your information to assist in the administration of those roles.

 7. Do we share your personal information?